Turning To The Digital Nomad Lifestyle? Here’s How To Organize Your Journey

 What are the best digital nomad jobs?

 You may be asking which jobs a remote worker can do.
 Our survey of digital nomading revealed that large proportions of the mobile workforce are engaged in business services, IT, marketing, writing and finance.
 Others were able to teach or work for government departments while on the road.
 For pursuing these careers, get as much information as you can digitalized before you start, then you won’t have to carry books or large amounts of paperwork around with you.
+It also helps to have a ready-to-send CV; an online resume builder makes it easier to update and tailor it while you’re on the move.

 Adding to the mix, there are also now increasing numbers of professionals who give advice online, including medics, psychologists and legal experts.
 And the solo digital nomad worker or couple is being increasingly joined by families who are homeschooling their kids — we probably now don’t need to tell you that really is a proper job! — but this may also require planning to fit in with exam schedules.